altunixon/wips/lns/altina_ln/ASP-135-Chapter_5_The_Port_City_in_the_Southwest.md

 There was also the issue of their targets.<br/>
 — Is this really fine?
 We will target the cities where the citizens of the enemy are living in.<br/>
 We will be fighting against the enemy forces in the beginning, but the cities will also be targeted as we keep pushing forward to victory.<br/>
-Can Altina keep her cool?
+Can Altina keep her cool?<br/>
 Regis thought uneasily.<br/>
 However, there was nowhere else to go.<br/>
-Regis said to the envoy from the capital:
+Regis said to the envoy from the capital:<br/>
 "We hear and obey.
 The Madam Généralissime will attack the Hispania Empire with all available resources she can spare."<br/>
 The envoy lowered his head respectfully.<br/>
 "This humble one will return to the capital with Madam Généralissime’s reply."<br/>